farazahmedzai/alvishname/replit.md

 - **Dynamic Schema**: All 3 pages have clean structured data markup with no duplication issues
 - **Canonical Fixed**: Resolved schema duplication, single WebApplication, dynamic breadcrumbs
 - **Upload Ready**: All 4 files prepared in cpanel-upload/ directory for immediate deployment
+- **Complete Site**: Added About and Privacy Policy pages with full navigation integration
+- **5-Page Architecture**: Home, Sindarin, Quenya, About, Privacy + 404 handler